tomdeabreucodes/cauldron-legal/eula.md

 ---

 ## 5. USE OF DATA
-5.1 By using the Licensed Application, you agree that the Licensor may collect and process your personal data in accordance with its Privacy Policy: [Insert Privacy Policy URL].
+5.1 By using the Licensed Application, you agree that the Licensor may collect and process your personal data in accordance with its Privacy Policy: https://legal.getcauldron.ai/privacy

 5.2 The Licensor may collect technical data for product improvement but will not personally identify you.